Thhethssmuz/nnn/README.md

 ### Server.on(route[, middleware], handler)

-Creates a routing entry for any `HTTP(S)` request.
-The internal `ALL` method, used to implement this, has a lower precedence than any other routing method, and will therefore only trigger if it is not caught by a more specific method defined for the same route.
+Creates a routing entry for any `HTTP(S)` request, however, this method has a lower precedence than any other routing method, and will therefore only trigger if it is not caught by a more specific method defined for the same route.

 ```javascript
 server.on('/', function (req, res) {